-Using the categories defined in Proposed Measure 4 in this set, in-hospital deaths were disproportionately represented among cooler babies.
-2.6 percent of babies died before discharge: 24.5 percent of cold; 5.4 percent of very cool, and 2.2 percent of cool babies compared to 1.4 percent of euthermic babies died; 1.6 percent of above normal warmth babies died.
-Only 20 percent of deaths were among euthermic infants.
+Using the categories defined in this proposed Measure 4 of the Inpatient Perinatal set, in-hospital deaths were disproportionately represented among cooler babies; 2.6 percent of babies died before discharge, 24.5 percent of cold babies, 5.4 percent of very cool babies, and 2.2 percent of cool babies, compared to 1.4 percent of euthermic babies died.
+Just 1.6 percent of above normal warmth babies died; only 20 percent of deaths involved euthermic infants.